Financially reviewed by Patrick Flood, CFA.

 But what about gold, the most popular commodity?
 Don't a lot of people invest in it?

 Like other commodities, gold is not a value-producing asset, meaning it has a long-term real expected return of zero.
-Gold invariably reduces the portfolio’s volatility and risk due to its low correlation to both stocks and bonds, but likely simply drags down the portfolio’s long-term total return.
-I’ll be the first to admit that again, this tradeoff – sacrificing returns to lower the portfolio’s risk – may be perfectly acceptable, suitable, and even desirable for very risk-averse investors or for retirees, but I’d imagine that for most people reading this who have a reasonably long investing horizon (myself included), an asset like gold only creates an opportunity cost where you could have held something else in its place – basically, that there are other things, like bonds and TIPS, that can do a better job than gold of achieving the same goal.
+Gold invariably reduces the portfolio’s volatility and risk due to its low correlation to both stocks and bonds, but it likely simply drags down the portfolio's long-term total return.
+I’ll be the first to admit that again, this tradeoff – sacrificing returns to lower the portfolio’s risk – may be perfectly acceptable, suitable, and even desirable for very risk-averse investors or for retirees, but I’d imagine that for most people reading this who have a reasonably long investing horizon, an asset like gold only creates an opportunity cost where you could have held something else in its place – basically, that there are other things, like bonds and TIPS, that can do a better job than gold of achieving the same goal.

 The usual pro-gold argument is its ability to hedge against inflation.
 Unfortunately, the shiny metal has not been a reliable inflation hedge historically.
-Lastly, gold and metals funds always have higher fees, with broad metals funds being even pricier than gold funds, and also remember that gold in a taxable account is taxed as a collectible at 28%.
+Lastly, gold and metals funds always have higher fees, with broad metals funds being even pricier than gold funds, and also remember that gold in a taxable account is taxed as a collectible at rates up to 28%.

 Cash and cash equivalents are their own asset class, but we're not talking about a stack of dollar bills under your mattress.
 We usually mean Treasury Bills aka T Bills, which are just ultra short-term (1-3 month) treasury bonds.
 They're considered a “cash equivalent,” and drive the returns of money market accounts and cash equivalent ETFs.